MicrosoftDocs/powerquery-docs/powerquery-docs/additional-connector-functionality.md

 **Scenario**: An end user can use Direct Query over native database queries.

 **Status**: This feature is not currently supported in our extensibility SDK.
-The product team is investigating this scenario and expect that this may eventually be possible for connectors with ODBC drivers and end data sources supporting ANSI SQL92 "pass through" mode.
+The product team is investigating this scenario and expect that this scenario may eventually be possible for connectors with ODBC drivers and end data sources supporting ANSI SQL92 "pass through" mode.

 **Workarounds**: None.